lit/lit/packages/labs/router/README.md

 A route can define an `enter()` callback that lets it do work before rendering and optionally reject that route as a match.

-`enter()` can be used to load and wait for neccessary component definitions:
+`enter()` can be used to load and wait for necessary component definitions:

 ```ts
 {